 Culturally competent and equitable healthcare locally, nationally, and globally.

-The mission of the Colorado Council Black Nurses, Inc. is to increase the number of Black/African American professional nurses throughout the healthcare continuum, and to increase college matriculation and successful graduation rates among underrepresented students in post secondary education to empower under-served communities to not only be participants but active contributors to an equitable health care system in both national and global arenas.
+The mission of the Colorado Council Black Nurses, Inc. is to improve the health status of all people through empowering under-served communities to be equal contributors in the determination of healthcare standards by increasing the number of Black/African American professional nurses throughout the healthcare continuum, and by increasing college matriculation and successful graduation rates among underrepresented students in postsecondary education, thereby empowering under-served communities to not only be participants but active contributors to an equitable health care system in local, national and global arenas.

 The Colorado Council of Black Nurses, Inc. (CCBN) was founded in May 1973, by a small group of Black nurses who were concerned with the low quality of healthcare provided to ethnic populations within the United States of America and particularly in Colorado.
 The ingenuity of both our founding and charter members in fulfilling their mission to facilitate better patient care in the Black as well as other ethnic communities through social action, advocacy, and collaborative practices was ahead of its time.